SimonBrandner/oblichey/README.md

 - You need a device with an infrared (IR) webcam.
 - At the very least until https://github.com/SimonBrandner/oblichey/issues/6 is solved, this can be fooled with a printed photo.
-- I am relatively new to Rust, Nix and PAM development, so you this at your own risk while this is in early stages of development.
+- I am relatively new to Rust, Nix and PAM development, so use this at your own risk while it is in early stages of development.
 - I am a student, and so my availability is somewhat limited depending on the time of year etc.
 - Contributions are welcome!